Cynical314/idemplus/README.md

     -3.0

-The inverse of a matrix is calculating applying inversion of elements over the maxplus or minplus semifield, elementwise.
+The inverse of a matrix is calculated applying inversion of elements over the maxplus or minplus semifield, elementwise.
 Residuating A by B can be thought of as multiplying A by the appropriate conjugate of B in the dual algebra, which over maxplus and minplus is is nothing but the transpose with inverted elements.